top of page

 Original Music

 A prolific composer, a multifaceted musician, an inventor of musical instruments and a master luthier, Jean-Jacques Lemêtre is an internationally acclaimed genius whose musical talent was discovered at a young age.
 Lemêtre is especially known for a creative approach to music that blends musical traditions from different periods and diverse locations and cultures.
 His research has led him to establish one of the world’s largest collections of musical instruments, including objects from places where musicians have been persecuted, thereby saving musical knowledge and instruments from destruction.
 Lemêtre has also become an emblematic figure of the Théâtre du Soleil, where he has signed every musical creation with Ariane Mnouchkine’s company for over 40 years.
 Cixous and Lemêtre have co-created a number of works in a variety of settings.
 They collaborated on the radio piece Ceci est un exercice de rêve (France Culture, French public radio, 2005) and performed musical readings together on many occasions.
 Ever, Rêve, Hélène Cixous features this poetic complicity.
+Official website Jean-Jacques Lemêtre.

 Paul Rozenberg, Producer

 Born in Poland in 1955, Paul Rozenberg has more than 25 years of experience as a producer of feature films as well as documentary films.
 Known in the industry for his independence and the artistic uniqueness of his productions, Paul is broadly recognized for his ability to encourage aspiring and experienced filmmakers.
 With Ima Productions in the 90s and Zadig Productions since 2001, Rozenberg has produced internationally acclaimed films by Chantal Ackerman, Olivier Assayas, Claire Denis, Cédric Kahn, Abbas Kiarostami, André Téchiné, Cyril Mennegun and many others.
 In 2008, he was awarded the Prize for “Best Producer of the Year.”
 That same year, his film Durakovo, The Village of the Fools (dir.
 Nino Kirtadzé) won the World Cinema Directing Award at the Sundance Film Festival.
+Zadig productions, official website.

 Matthieu Augustin, Editor

 Through more than twenty years of experience as an editor and color grader, Matthieu Augustin has edited more than forty major films that have been selected in the most prestigious film festivals around the world (Cannes Film Festival, IDFA…).
 Most of his films have been released in movie theatres and featured on television channels worldwide.
 Beyond the traditional idea of serving a director’s vision, Augustin is known in the profession for his capacity to allow directors to find the filmic expression that lies at the core of their visceral desire to create.
+SonoSapiens, official website.

 Sarah Blum, Director of Photography